 Remember to take any equipment and spare parts that you might need, such as tools, inner tubes, a voltage converter and adaptor.

 Attach instructions to your wheelchair or scooter so it can be handled properly, at the airport for example.
-If there are any items that could become detached, such as cushions or parts, keep them with you.
+If there are any items that could come off, such as cushions or parts, keep them with you.

 If you’re flying

 Before you travel, let the airline or tour operator know your specific requirements.
-You must travel with a companion if you need help with things like feeding, breathing, using the toilet or taking medication.
+You must travel with a companion who can assist if you need help with things like feeding, breathing, using the toilet or taking medication.

 - Plan how you’ll get to and from the airport.

 - Carry documentation that explains your disability or health condition and your specific needs.

 - Some airlines may ask for evidence that you’re fit to travel, such as a medical certificate from your doctor.

 - Get written confirmation of any arrangements that you make with the airline.